CillianJennings/DigitalRainCPP/index.md

 ---
 layout: post
-title: A Project in Modern C++
+title: Digital Rain C++ Project
-tags: cpp coding project
+tags: Cillian Jennings
-categories: demo
+categories: test
 ---

-This is my first paragraph...
+## Introduction

-## This is a Heading
+## The Algorithm

 This is a paragraph.
 Add an empty line to start a new paragraph.